fbpx

 Archetype #3 - Mental Pretzel

 This buyer thinks they’re a resident expert.
 They commoditize complexity.
 You get frustrated at their perceived arrogance and simplification of your service.
-How can you help them understand the cascading effects of “ready, fire, aim”, without designing a bigger strategic plan?
-How can you help a line manager think like a CEO, rather than only about their micro-initiatives?
-This is the art of a trusted advisor, and not a sales representative.
+How can you help them understand the cascading effects of “ready, fire, aim” without designing a bigger strategic plan?
+How can you help a line manager think like a CEO rather than only about their micro-initiatives?
+This is the art of a trusted advisor and not a sales representative.

 How do I help this archetype?